 • I open to the most important inner block for me to release now.

 Here are the steps for the actual self-inquiry.
-Allow at least 15-20 minutes for the process to complete.
+Allow at least 15-20 minutes for this process to complete.

-1. Focus on your intention and address it to your true self.
-As you have created an alignment with your true self, you are inviting a response to come to you from your true self or with the help of your true self.
+1. Address the Intention: Focus on your chosen intention and offer it to your True Self.
+As you have already created an alignment with your True Self, you are now inviting a response to come to you from your True Self.

-4. When you feel that your self-inquiry is complete, bring yourself back to your body, open your eyes, and write down your experiences.
+4. Complete the Self-Inquiry and Continue to Integrate: When the self-inquiry feels complete, bring yourself back to your physical body, open your eyes, and write down your experiences.
 This is especially important when insights have emerged in your self-inquiry that require further processing and putting into practice.

-If your self-inquiry is focused on seeking inner guidance, you may receive it as direct realisation, words, or visions.
-The guidance can be symbolic.
+You may receive the guidance as direct realisation, words, or visions.
+It can also be symbolic.
 For example, if you are visual, a symbolic vision of a growing flower or an ascent of a mountain might symbolise the need for inner growth.
 If the symbolic meaning isn’t immediately obvious, contemplate the symbol with the intention that its meaning is revealed in a different way.

 Identifying Authentic Needs and Values

-If your self-inquiry is focused on exploring your authentic needs, be open to exploring a wide range of needs across various areas, such as health and wellness, relationships, community, vocation, recreation, and self-realisation.
-When inquiring into your authentic values, seek those values that align with your true nature.
+You can use self-inquiry to discern the difference between conditioned desires and your authentic needs.
+Explore such areas as health and wellness, relationships, community, vocation, recreation, and self-realisation.
+When inquiring into your authentic values, seek those values that align with your True Self.

 As insights into your authentic needs or values emerge during self-inquiry, notice whether these insights keep you in your authentic state of being when you focus on them.
 They should add to your sense of truth, authenticity, presence, being, clarity, lightness, vitality, freedom, peace, and unity.
 For some people, the confirmation of authenticity manifests as a tingling sensation along with a sense of certain knowing.
 If the insights do not satisfy you as being authentic and do not help you feel centred, let them go: they may represent distortions of your authentic needs or values, or they may simply be random material spontaneously emerging.